Nygosaki/Nygosaki/README.md

  <img src="https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FMeLikeFish&count_bg=%23534B58&title_bg=%23555555&icon=github.svg&icon_color=%23E7E7E7&title=Profile+Viewes&edge_flat=false"/></a>
 </div>

+## About Me
+Learning proggraming in general, pentesting, & general IT
+Experienced in Python
+Begginer in LUA-U
+Want to learn C++

-### About Me
+### Fun Facts About Me
-I am a amature programer and pentester
+I hate emojies
+I live in Los Angeles, San Diego, Tijuana, and Prague at the same time

-### Contact Me
+## Contact Me
 If you have a issue/question with one of my projects, make a issue, write down your discord tag and I will contact you

 # Guides & More
-Please see [my Gist page](https://gist.github.com/MeLikeFish) to look at my guides, research, and more.
+Please see [my Github Gist page](https://gist.github.com/MeLikeFish) to look at my guides, research, and more